On the Sormani-Wenger Intrinsic Flat Convergence of Alexandrov Spaces

 \section{Abstract}

-We study noncollapsing sequences of integral current spaces $(X_j,d_j,T_j)$ such that the integral current structure $T_j$ has weight $1$ and no boundary and, all $(X_j,d_j)$ are Alexandrov spaces with nonnegative curvature and diameter uniformly bounded from above.
+We study sequences of integral current spaces $(X_j,d_j,T_j)$ such that the integral current structure $T_j$ has weight $1$ and no boundary and, all $(X_j,d_j)$ are closed Alexandrov spaces with curvature uniformly bounded from below and diameter uniformly bounded from above.
 We prove that for such sequences either their limits collapse or the Gromov-Hausdorff and Sormani-Wenger Intrinsic Flat limits agree.
 The latter is done showing that the lower $n$ dimensional density of the mass measure at any regular point of the Gromov-Hausdorff limit space is positive by passing to a filling volume estimate.

 In an appendix we show that the filling volume of the standard $n$ dimensional integral current space coming from an $n$ dimensional sphere of radius $r>0$ in Euclidean space equals $r^n$ times the filling volume of the $n$ dimensional integral current space coming from the $n$ dimensional sphere of radius $1$.

 {}